rosscouldrey/rosscouldrey.github.io/_posts/2022-12-19-vCore Pooling.md

 I'm going to be honest with you here, most of the confusion I see around Premium Capacity licensing stems from a simple naming convention.

-The Premium Capacity SKU you purchase (P1/P2/P3/P4/P5) has the same name(s) as the SKU you deploy.
+The Premium Capacity SKU you purchase (P1/P2/P3/P4/P5) has the same name(s) as the capacity you deploy.
 And this can be very misleading.
 Because they aren't the same.
 They are however directly related.

 For the moment I want you to completely separate the process of purchasing from the process of deploying in your mind.
 Consider this pattern instead;